HappyRay/testscribe/docs/index.markdown

     - src
     - tests

-The directories (config directory)/src and (config directory)/tests are appended to the sys.path list in addition to the directory of the configuration file for a test run that uses this configuration file.
+The directories (config directory)/src and (config directory)/tests are appended to the Python path in addition to the directory of the configuration file for a test run that uses this configuration file.